eliasnemr/learn-react/npm-react/README.md

 This will guide you step by step what tools like CRA or vite cli tools do under the hood to get a better grip on what's going on..

+** Note ** Webpack & babel configurations have changed since React 19, this project is written over react 18 - so make sure you install this version react & react-dom ^18.2.0 if following this tutorial

 We can start with:

 `npm init -y`